svioletg/py-squaremap-combiner/README.rst

 --------

 - Stitch all images for a given world into a single large map
-- Export an image of :ref:`only a certain region of the Minecraft world<Area Option>`, by their in-game coordinates
+- Export an image of only a certain region of the Minecraft world, by their in-game coordinates
-- :ref:`Grid overlay<Grid Option>` for maps, representing in-game coordinates
+- Grid overlay for maps, representing in-game coordinates
-   - Grid lines and coordinate text can be toggled individually, and :ref:`styled<Style Option>` to a given color, font, and font size
+   - Grid lines and coordinate text can be toggled individually, and styled to a given color, font, and font size

 Usage
 -----